JuliaDatabases/Redis.jl/README.md

 ### Commands with options

 Some Redis commands have a more complex syntax that allows for options to be passed to the command.
-Redis.jl supports these options through the use of a final varargs parameter to those functions (for example, `redis_scan`).
+Redis.jl supports these options through the use of a final varargs parameter to those functions (for example, `scan`).
 In these cases, the options should be passed as individual strings at the end of the function.

 ```
-redis_scan(conn, 0, "match", "foo*")
+scan(conn, 0, "match", "foo*")
 ```

 If users are interested, the API could be improved to provide custom functions for these complex commands.

-An exception to this option syntax are the functions `redis_zinterstore` and `redis_zunionstore`, which have specific implementations to allow for ease of use due to their greater complexity.
+An exception to this option syntax are the functions `zinterstore` and `zunionstore`, which have specific implementations to allow for ease of use due to their greater complexity.

 ## Transactions